utiasSTARS/bingham-rotation-learning/README.md

         _, evs = torch.symeig(A, eigenvectors=True)
         return evs[:,:,0].squeeze()
     ```
-    Our version of this function (see `qcqp_layers.py`) has a small check for dimensionality but is othewise identical to the one above.
+    Our version of this function (see `qcqp_layers.py`) has a small check for dimensionality but is otherwise identical to the one above.
 Note that we have also implemented a `torch.autograd` function with an explicit analytic gradient but the built-in pytorch differentiation of `torch.symeig()` results in identical performance.
 Feel free to use either.

 This entire procedure can be implemented within your model.
 For example:
 ```python